On the Anxiety of Freedom and Feelings of Inadequacy

 We live in a time when most things we interact with seem... transient.
 Everything we own are constantly being replaced by newer versions, newer products, newer ideas.
 “Out with the old, in with the new” have become societal norms on a daily basis.
 Not only are we taught to revere change but we almost have no choice but to embrace it—day in and day out.

 Raised as a third culture kid, I’ve had my own fair share of dealing with change and progress.
 Never feeling quite at home anywhere, my whole life has been a question of finding identity between cultures and countries.

 My issue isn’t that I don’t know what my passions are, but a balancing act of “finding” myself in between societal, familial and individual expectations.
 There’s so much I want to do, so much I want to achieve, for myself, my family, and the greater good.
 There’s always something more I want to learn, to experience… but as a girl living in the shadows of patriarchal systems, I’m told that I’m too ambitious, too dreamy-eyed, too… idealistic.

 Mom says I cannot "waste” any more time dabbling in too many things.
 Maybe she’s right, maybe she’s not, but either way I can’t help but feel selfish, guilty and confused for wanting too much.

-No wonder I am forever gripped by a consistent feeling of restlessness and inadequacy.
+No wonder I am forever feeling restless and inadequate.
 How do I make peace with myself and find fulfillment in my life knowing that one way or another I am going to neglect parts of my too-curious-and-too-fervent soul?
-In this very moment, I am living merely a singular version of Me.
-Like Hannah Brencher, I want to be all the things.
+In this very moment, I am living merely a singular version of me.
+What if I want to be all the things?